danielgalizi/Tableau_Map_Search_Auto-Complete/README.md

 ## Prerequisites
-* You must have a published VIZ with parameters and a Google Places API Key (https://developers.google.com/places/web-service/get-api-key).
+* You must have a published VIZ with parameters and a Google Places API Key
+    - Get the Key for free here: (https://developers.google.com/places/web-service/get-api-key).

 ## Setup